monotomy/CYTHAR-Sequenzer/README.md

 </pre>

 # NOTES

-I have only used code blocks (dasticcythar.cbp) - no make script.
-Targets are defined for Linux, Windows and Mac.

 CYTHAR is my first project and i know that the code is not clean.
 But it's working :-).
 It's time for a refactoring now!